One of South Africa's premier wildlife destinations, here are some reasons to choose Timbavati Game Reserve for your next African safari...

 Standing side-by-side Kruger National Park and Timbavati Private Nature Reserve both offer the game viewing experience of a lifetime.
 Kruger outdoes Timbavati when it comes to sheer size, providing enough wilderness to keep you exploring for years!
 But, when it comes to spotting as many wild animals as possible and getting into the bush on foot, at night and up close then Timbavati wins hands-down.

-There are currently about 12 sought-after safari lodges located on the private reserves within Timbavati Game Reserve.
+There are a number of sought-after safari lodges located on the private reserves within Timbavati Game Reserve.

 Other top lodges include the popular Shindzela and luxurious Tanda Tula.
 Selecting the right safari lodge comes down to whether you are travelling as a family, group or couple, the style of accommodation you prefer and the price range you are looking in.
 Given the overall high quality of lodges in Timbavati, you can't really go wrong.